AliGolmirzaei/android-docker-image/README.md

     - echo $KEYSTORE | base64 -d > my.keystore
     - ./gradlew assembleRelease
       -Pandroid.injected.signing.store.file=$(pwd)/my.keystore
-      -Pandroid.injected.signing.store.password=android
+      -Pandroid.injected.signing.store.password=$KEYSTORE_PASSWORD
-      -Pandroid.injected.signing.key.alias=androiddebugkey
+      -Pandroid.injected.signing.key.alias=$KEY_ALIAS
-      -Pandroid.injected.signing.key.password=android
+      -Pandroid.injected.signing.key.password=$KEY_PASSWORD
       --priority low
 ```

-A Gitlab CICD variable named `KEYSTORE` is used to sign the APK.
+A Gitlab CICD variable named `KEYSTORE` is used to hold the signing key for sign the APK.
 Content of variable is base64 encode of the keystore file.
 You can use your own signing configuration.
+Also to improve security we used `Masked` and `Protected` variables to store the other credentials needed.